Publishing an Adventure: Pricing, Promotion, and Pre-Release

 I’m a big advocate of consistent branding.
 Take a look at the covers of my first few DMs Guild releases:

-They’re in roughly chronological order of release, and you’ll see that while the design changed a little – as I updated my logo, and decided that I hated the corner pieces on the artwork – that they’re consistent.
+They’re in roughly chronological order of release, and you’ll see that while the design changed a little – mainly as I added the corner pieces and then decided that I hated them – that they’re consistent.
 They’re recognisable as being my products.
+[These designs are not great, but I was happy with them back when I started out.
+My sensibilities have changed a lot in the past 4 years.]

 My aim with these covers was twofold: to produce something simple and cheap that didn’t rely on expensive art, and to have it look like a D&D product.
 The first step is easy – the background is a few different paper textures from stock websites that I combined with Photoshop’s blending modes and then put under Color adjustment layers.
 The gold circle and the corner pieces are simple shapes I drew and then made sort of metalish with blending modes and some of the built in Photoshop effects.
 All of the artwork is either old public domain art, or else a screenshot of the actual product that’s been warped to make it look like it’s beneath glass.